hedayat-atefi/lollms/README.md

 - Real-time text generation with WebSocket-based communication.
 - RESTful API for listing personalities and adding new personalities.
 - Easy integration with various applications and frameworks.
-- Possibility to send files to personalities
+- Possibility to send files to personalitie
-- Possibility to run on multiple nodes and provide a generation service to many outputs at once.
-- Data stays local even in the remote version.
-Only generations are sent to the host node.
-The logs, data and discussion history are kept in your local disucssion folder.

 ## Installation